-1. Acquire a Data Universal Numbering System (DUNS) number.
+- 1. Acquire a Data Universal Numbering System (DUNS) number.
 In general, the Office of Management and Budget requires that all applicants (other than individuals) for federal funds include a DUNS number in their applications for a new award or a supplement to an existing award.
 A DUNS number is a unique nine-digit sequence recognized as the universal standard for identifying and differentiating entities receiving federal funds.
-The identifier is used for tracking purposes and validating address and point of contact information for federal assistance applicants, recipients, and subrecipients.
+The identifier is used for tracking purposes and to validate address and point of contact information for federal assistance applicants, recipients, and subrecipients.
 The DUNS number will be used throughout the grant life cycle.
 Obtaining a DUNS number is a free, one-time activity.
-Call Dun and Bradstreet at 866-705-5711 to obtain a DUNS number or apply online.
-A DUNS number is usually received within 1-2 business days.

-2. Acquire registration with the System for Award Management (SAM).
+Call Dun and Bradstreet at 866-705-5711 to obtain a DUNS number or apply online at www.dnb.com.
+A DUNS number is usually received within 1-2 business days. - 2.
+Acquire registration with the System for Award Management (SAM).
 SAM is the repository for standard information about federal financial assistance applicants, recipients, and subrecipients.
 OJP requires all applicants (other than individuals) for federal financial assistance to maintain current registrations in the SAM database.
 Applicants must be registered in SAM to successfully register in Grants.gov.
 Applicants must update or renew their SAM registration annually to maintain an active status.

-Applicants cannot successfully submit their applications until Grants.gov receives the SAM registration information.
-The information transfer from SAM to Grants.gov can take as long as 48 hours.
+Applications cannot be successfully submitted in Grants.gov until Grants.gov receives the SAM registration information.
+The information transfer from SAM to Grants.gov can take up to 48 hours.
 OJP recommends that the applicant register or renew registration with SAM as early as possible.